 Conservation efforts have been primarily supported by the Wheaton College Friends of Art who established the Art Conservation Gift Fund in March 2009.
 In April of the following year, the Friends of Art voted to rename the fund in honor of Professor Ann H. Murray on the occasion of her retirement.
-In addition, private donors and foundations have supported conservation efforts through gifts and grants.
+Private donors and foundations have also supported conservation efforts through gifts and grants.

 Among others, objects that have benefited from the conservation program include: